escapegameibk/host/README.md

 directory and links them together to form an executable.

 The executable may be found at 'bin/host' afterwards, and should have been compiled for the hosts's architecture..

-The executable itself is by default dynamically linked, so taking it from one computer to another should be possible, if the nescessary packages are installed and the libldlinux can find the libraries.
+The executable itself is by default dynamically linked, so taking it from one computer to another should be possible, if the nescessary packages are installed and the loader can find the libraries.

 ## Links